Rootflux/Zero_To_Dev/README.md

 License

 This project is licensed under the MIT License.

----

-Philosophy

-The goal is not to teach everything—it's to give junior developers the tools and structure to confidently build, break, and learn in a clean sandbox environment.
-Build here.
-Then build bigger.